Laver Cup: Trophy

-The Laver Cup trophy was designed and made by London-based Goldsmiths and Silversmiths, Thomas Lyte, in collaboration with London design agency, Dreamwerk.
+The Laver Cup trophy was designed by London design agency Designwerk and hand crafted by London-based Goldsmiths and Silversmiths, Thomas Lyte.
 The trophy contains a number of distinctive features that directly reflect Rod Laver's career.
-The trophy is shaped to reflect Laver’s famous ‘Rocket’ moniker, while the 200 notches around the rim of the trophy individually signify the number of career titles won by the Australian.
+The trophy is shaped to reflect Laver's famous ‘Rocket’ moniker, while the 200 notches around the rim of the trophy individually signify the number of career titles won by the Australian.

-The trophy features four rings at its base, each of which represents Laver’s Grand Slam sweeps in 1962 and 1969.
-Molten metal from part of Laver’s New England Merchant Bank Trophy from the US Pro Tennis Championships was also incorporated into the body of the trophy.
+The trophy features four rings at its base, each of which represents Laver's Grand Slam sweeps in 1962 and 1969.
+Molten metal from part of Laver's New England Merchant Bank Trophy from the US Pro Tennis Championships was also incorporated into the body of the trophy.
 It took over 400 hours to complete and stands at a height of 66cm and weighs 14kg.

 Thomas Lyte produced a series of mini-trophies for the winners of the competition.
 Mirroring the Laver Cup itself, the half-height miniatures were first awarded to the winners of the 2017 tournament.